nenord/dive-sites-front-end/README.md

 Edit sites – only if a user created the site (or user is Admin)

-Add images to sites using CouchDB attachments (NoSQL DB)
+Add images to sites and display them on sites pages.